A Guide on How to Be a Good Flatmate

 June 25 2022

 We don’t always get to choose our roommates which is why sharing a home with someone else is not always an easy and trouble-free experience.
-In fact, even if you are good friends with your housemate, there is no guarantee that you will be blissfully living together.
+In fact, even if you are good friends with your housemate, there is absolutely no guarantee that you will be blissfully living together.
+Not everyone will have the same habits or lifestyle choices, so flexibility is key (or at least one of the keys on the keychain).
 If you want to stay on good terms with your flatmate, you need to learn to stand up for yourself and to:

 • Speak up if you are not happy about your arrangement